Absolutely! They are a valuable tool to help your child’s development!

 Kids need the opportunity to explore actions and reactions in a safe way.
 They need the chance to wonder what will happen if I pour this water into a full cup?
 Or why didn’t that fall over when I touched it?

-Sensory bins promote imaginative skills.
+8. Sensory bins promote imaginative skills.

 Pretend play is so important for children because it helps them grow in all areas of development.
 It can especially help develop their social and emotional understanding of their world.

-Sensory bins promote homemaking and life skills.
+9. Sensory bins promote homemaking and life skills.

 Most kids want to “do it myself”, right?
 Playing with the different textures in a sensory bin gives them an opportunity to learn how to do it independently in a safe, less messy way.

-Sensory bins promote brain development.
+10. Sensory bins promote brain development.

 All of the ways your child is learning while playing with a sensory bin is building pathways in your child’s brain.

-In conclusion, playing in a sensory bin isn’t just a messy, extra thing on our school list.
+Playing in a sensory bin isn’t just a messy, extra thing on our school list.
 It can be an extraordinary tool to boost your child’s development.
 Check out this page of themed ideas for sensory bins.